Punjabi grammar: Nouns

 Punjabi distinguishes two genders, two numbers typically with an additional dual form for a small set of nouns, and six cases of direct, oblique, vocative, ablative, locative, and instrumental.
 The latter three cases are essentially now vestigial: the ablative occurs only in the singular in free variation with oblique case and an ablative postposition, and the locative and instrumental are confined to a small set of common nouns.
 Numeral adjectives do also have locative plural forms, and toponymic proper nouns often have a locative singular form.
 Nouns may be further divided into extended and unextended declensional subtypes, with the former characteristically consisting of masculines ending in unaccented -ā and feminines in -ī.

+Nouns are gendered or non-gendered, with gendered nouns being determined by selection or derivation, with gendered nouns being diminutive or non-diminutive and feminine or non-feminine.
+Number consists of plural (more than one) and non-plural (numeric non-committal).
+Cases are mostly irregular and non-productive.

 The following tables displays the suffix paradigms, as outlined in Shackle (2003).
 Regarding the masculine, "the [extended] case-morphemes, very similar to those of the unextended declension, are added to the obl. base -e-, which is shortened to -i- (phonetically /[e̯]/) before back vowels and is lost before front vowels."
 The division between feminine unextendeds and extendeds ending in -ī seems to be now merely an etymological consideration, as there is no distinct oblique base or any morphophonemic consideration.